EAMS Onboarding for MAHs (Access, Teams, Workflows, and Day-to-Day Setup)

 Recommended team structure for a scalable model

 EAMS onboarding does not end with access.
-A defined daily operating rhythm is required.
+A defined daily operating rhythm is what separates organizations that absorb alert volume from ones that are constantly catching up.

 - Review new alerts by market and type